 On March 1, 2008, two men broke into the Caffey home in Alba, Texas, and set out on a horrific killing spree that left two young children and their mother dead.
 The only survivors were 16-year-old Erin Caffey and her father, Terry Caffey, who was shot multiple times before the two intruders set the house on fire.

-The murders shocked the nation — especially when the police revealed that Erin Caffey was the mastermind behind the entire massacre.
+The murders shocked the nation — especially when the police revealed that Erin Caffey herself was the mastermind behind the entire massacre.

-Erin Caffey And Charlie Wilkinson’s Dangerous Relationship
+Erin Caffey And Charlie Wilkinson’s Troubling Relationship

 The tragic fate of the Caffey family was set in motion five months before they were killed, when Erin Caffey began dating 18-year-old Charlie Wilkinson.

-The pair met while Caffey was working part-time as a waitress at a Sonic fast-food joint, and the relationship got serious pretty quickly.
+The pair met while Caffey was working part-time as a waitress at a Sonic fast-food restaurant, and the relationship got serious pretty quickly.
 Wilkinson even gave her a promise ring that had belonged to his grandmother and was open about his desire to marry her.

 At that point, the church-going teen began to slip up in school.
 Her parents decided to take to the internet to learn more about this bad-news boyfriend.
 What they found convinced them that they had to separate him from their daughter.